 - On average, over two-thirds of our fifth graders arrive at Excel reading three or more grade levels below the educational standard for their age-level, and with computation skills that test at two or more grade levels below standard

 Excel is a proud member of The Network, a select group of the highest performing Building Excellent Schools (BES) schools.
 The Network challenges and supports high capacity leaders to examine and improve the quality growth of their organizations.

-*Click here to review the 2016-17 Excel Academy Annual Report as submitted to and approved by the Massachusetts Department of Elementary and Secondary Education (DESE).
+*Click here to review the 2019 Annual Report as submitted to and approved by the Massachusetts Department of Elementary and Secondary Education (DESE).